 Where G = 6.67 * 10-11 (m³/kg s²) or (N m² / kg²), by not depending on its spatial situation nor on the environment in which the masses find themselves, it is said that G is the Universal Gravitational Constant.
 It is also worth pointing out that in the different values of the gravity acceleration on the Earth’s surface, we include the effect of the centrifugal force due to the Earth’s rotation, even though we have not stated it for reasons of simplicity.

-Gravity as a total force of attraction over another mass will be the intensity of the gravitational field in one point by the mass:
+Gravity as a total force of attraction over another mass will be the intensity of the gravitational field at one point:

 F = g mass2 = G mass 1 mass2 / space²

-Newton’s apple has always interested me because it does not make sense as an explanation for the inspiration for the law of gravity, even though it seems clever.
-I think more of the biblical connotation of the word and that the ideas formed by thinking of those natural forces of attraction such as love, which is why he mentioned the apple.
+Newton’s apple is fascinating because it does not make sense as an explanation for the inspiration for the law of gravity.
+It reminds of the biblical connotation of the word and that the ideas formed by thinking of those natural forces of attraction such as love, which is why he mentioned the apple.

-However, as we have seen, love is more a relationship than a force.
+However, as we have seen in the previous section, love is more of a relationship than a force.

-Let us look at another way or formula of defining and quantifying gravity acceleration, energy, and love.
+Let us look at another way of defining and quantifying gravity acceleration, energy, and love.

-In the Equation of Love, if we substitute time squared with its value in Albert Einstein’s equation –originally from Olinto de Pretto– for the relation between energy and mass E=mc², we get an equivalence where love is equal to gravity divided by energy.
+In the Equation of Love, if we substitute time squared with its value in Albert Einstein’s equation for the relationship between energy and mass E=mc² –originally from Olinto de Pretto–, we get an equivalence where love is equal to gravity divided by energy.

-Note that by breaking down *c* into *s/t* and clearing t ² from Albert Einstein’s equation, time does not have to be equal to one, given that it is eliminated in the substitution together with its corresponding space.
+Note that by breaking down *c* into *s/t* and solving for t² from Olinto de Pretto’s equation, time does not have to be equal to one, given that it vanishes together with its corresponding space with the substitution.

-Let us look at some specific values for the acceleration due to gravity, energy and love in these formulas that are so metaphysical and so magical (Sir Magicwick thinks the most interesting is the last of the following):
+Let us look at some specific values for the acceleration due to gravity, energy, and love in these formulas that are so metaphysical and magical (the most interesting is the last one):

-The value that the Love Equation (L = Gt²/ e4) takes on, when the acceleration of time is 1 s/c², will be the same as for the relation between the acceleration of gravity exerted by a central mass of 1 kg to a distance equal to *c* and its energy equivalent to c² Julios.
-In addition, it will be equal to the unit called amorcito which was:
+The value the Love Equation (L = Gt²/ e4)takes on, when the acceleration of time is 1 s/c², will be equal to the relation between the acceleration of gravity, exerted by a central mass of 1 kg to a distance equal to *c*.
+Moreover, its energy will be equivalent to c² Jules.
+Also, it will be identical to the unit amorcito, which was:

 L = 1 amorcito = G/c²c² = 8.26069 * 10-45 (1/kg m) = G mass /s² E

-This unit can always be understood as the acceleration of gravity that is induced by the energy of one Julio with a relation equal to 1 amorcito (g= L * E).
-Actually, once again we see that Love represents gravity of energy or that energy is the gravity of love.
+This unit also means the acceleration of gravity-induced by the energy of one Julio with a relation equal to 1 amorcito (g= L * E).
+Once again, we see that love represents the gravity of energy, or the latter is the gravity of love.

-Another important quantity would be love as a relation between gravity acceleration and energy that would result in a mass of 1 kg of mass to a distance of 1 meter, and assuming that 1 Julio was its equivalent energy, which would be equal to:
+Another significant quantity would be love as a relation between gravity acceleration and energy that would result of an object with a mass of 1 kg to a distance of 1 meter, and assuming that 1 Julio was its equivalent energy, which would be equal to:

 L = G mass / s ² E = G [(N/kg) / (N m)]

 In other words, L would be equal to G if the speed of light *c* were *1 m/s*.
-Actually, we are doing mental exercises so that the neurons intuitively understand that the physics constants express the relations of unitary equivalence between the different physics magnitudes.
+We are doing mental exercises so that the neurons intuitively understand that the fundamental constants express the relations of unitary equivalence between the different physics magnitudes.

-Now then, since we are in metaphysics and can play a little with physics.
-I am going to think that the Equation of Love does not represent the acceleration of time (because, as we have seen previously, it is not equal to the inverse of the typical acceleration of space) but represents the speed of time in a certain point of space squared; that is, in a point with a specific gravitational intensity.
+Since we are in a metaphysics book, we can play a little with physics.
+We are going to think the Equation of Love does not represent the acceleration of time.
+As we have seen previously, it is not equal to the inverse of the typical acceleration of space.
+Still, it means the speed of time in a particular point of squared space, in a location with a specific gravitational intensity.

-In other words, the Love Equation is still the same but it becomes a different interpretation that allows us to separate the distance c ² from the distance *r* in the calculation for gravity acceleration.
-Moreover, for the earth’s surface it will be:
+In other words, the Equation of Love is the same, but a different interpretation allows us to separate the distance c² from a distance *r* in the calculation of gravity acceleration.
+Moreover, for the Earth’s surface, it will be:

 L = G/c4 * c²/r² * m/m 1,82502E-41 8,26069E-45 2,20929E+03 1

-Furthermore, Love or the gravity/energy relation would vary with the square of the relation between the distance *c* and the distance *r* since we see the mass of Newton’s formula is compensated by the mass of energy, for example the mass *m* of the photon emitted by the hydrogen atom on the Earth’s surface.
+Furthermore, Love or the gravity/energy relation would vary with the square of the relationship between the distance *c* and the distance *r*; since the mass of Newton’s formula is compensated by the energy; for example, the equivalent mass *m* of the photon emitted by the hydrogen atom on the Earth’s surface.

-A degree of greater freedom in the Equation of Love would be what happens with other relations between gravity and energy even if they were not equal.
-Since nothing impedes its analysis, so that by calculating the formula of the gravity force on the Earth’s surface with its mass *M* in relation to the energy indicated from the photon from the hydrogen atom, we have:
+A degree of greater freedom in the Equation of Love would be to see what happens with other relations between gravity and energy, even if they were not equivalent.
+Since nothing impedes its analysis, so that by calculating the formula of the gravity force on the Earth’s surface with its mass *M* about the energy indicated from the photon of the hydrogen atom, we have:

 L = G/c4 * c²/r² * M/m = 1 Mw = c / G [(N/kg) / (N m) ]

-An intriguing oddity since it is a rounded number; on the other hand, the value of the formula A adjusted to the earth’s surface coincides with the value of the unit that we had defined as Molwick duly advised by Sir Magicwick.
+An intriguing oddity since it is a rounded number; on the other hand, the value of the formula A adjusted to the Earth’s surface coincides with the value of the unit we had defined as Molwick duly advised by Sir Magicwick.

 c/G = L = G/c4 * c²/r² * M/m 4,49493E+18 8,26069E-45 2,20929E+03 2,46294E+59

-Lastly, by correspondingly rearranging the previous equality, we are left with unquestionable physics equality and something surprising:
+Lastly, by correspondingly rearranging the previous equality, we are left with unquestionable physics equality and somehow surprising:

 g = E * L 9,79838E+00 2,17987E-18 4,49493E+18

-Clearing g in the resulting equality we have that it is equal to energy multiplied by love.
-We came to the same qualitative result by analyzing the meaning of love in terms of physics by only interpreting its units.
+Solving for g in the resulting equality, we have that it is equal to energy multiplied by love.
+We came to the same qualitative result by analyzing the meaning of love regarding physics by only interpreting its units.

-From the previous equality having a general nature, the gravity acceleration in any point can be calculated if we know the energy of the photon from the hydrogen atom emitted in this point and the constants *c/G*, assuming that *c* and *G* were really constants - a matter that is becoming more dark every day.
+If the previous equality had a general nature, we could calculate the gravity acceleration at any point, knowing the energy of the photon emitted from the hydrogen atom at it and the constants *c/G*.
+Assuming that *c* and *G* were constants, a matter that is darker every day.